kobe-koto/SkimProxy.sh/readme.md

 - Only tested on **Debian 12** (Minimal), **Alpine Linux** Latest (Virtual).
 - Assumes a standard Linux environment with `bash`, `wget`, and basic utilities available.
-- Assumes a functional human brain or at least an 8b LLM.
+- Assumes a functional human brain or at least an 8b LLM agent.

-## 📦 Usage
+## Usage

 Each argument is optional.
 Use `"auto"` to let the script decide, or leave all blank to use full defaults as below: